anselmrothe/question_dataset/README.md

 ![Context 1-18](trials-ai-6x3.png)

-The partly revealed game boards are in [→ contexts/](contexts), with the following coding:
+These partly revealed game boards are in [→ contexts/](contexts), with the following coding:

 - `H` = Hidden
 - `W` = Water